thierbig/BG3UpscalerProxy/README.md

 **Important:**
 - The modified mods files are designed for Nvidia GPUs series 4000/5000 because of DLSS4 MFG support
 - These modified mods files can **ONLY** be used with Vulkan as DX11 does not support DLSS4
+- The modified "mods" folder should only be used with Vulkan and original Frame Generation (FG)
 - FSR3 is untested and should only work with DX11 and with the original PureDark's mods file
+- This tool is also compatible with [dlssg-to-fsr3](https://www.nexusmods.com/site/mods/738?tab=posts&BH=0) if installed

 **Note:** You still need to purchase PureDark's plugin for authentication.